Improving quality of life

 Sarah had several specific behaviours which caused her distress and extreme anxiety.
 She and the support team at the service required the expertise and specialist intervention of the ‘Positive behaviour intervention team’ (PBIT) to fully support her.

 Her behaviours included self-injury where on occasions she would hit herself around the head and push and pull support colleagues when she was distressed.
 She was also highly focused on food with a fixation on eating with a lot of associated anxiety around it.
 This was a real health concern as Sarah was already overweight.
 She also had great distress when arriving at a destination in the car.
-She was not always happy to exit the vehicle, distressed by members of the support team when beginning to exit, she would try grabbing at seat belts and remained distressed until the car was driven back to the house.
-There was no pattern of behaviour related to a particular venue – on one occasion the trip may be successful, but a repeat trip may see Sarah experiencing anxieties around this.
+She was often not happy to leave the vehicle, becoming distressed by members of the support team when asked to get out of the car, she would try grabbing at seat belts and remained distressed until she knew she could remain and that the car would be driven back to the house.
+There was no pattern to the behaviour related to a particular venue – on one occasion the trip may be successful, but a repeat trip may see Sarah experiencing anxieties around this.
 The team were very keen to support her to live her life to the full and get out and about in the community and enjoy places that interested her.

 When working with the support team the PBIT’s approach included exploring ways for Sarah to have more predictability and an increased choice about what was happening in her day.
 Some examples of intervention used included using objects of reference to indicate choice to go out in the car and the use of pictures to increase understanding of the options of activities available.
 Using methods that Sarah specifically found useful like Makaton in conjunction with images improved Sarah’s opportunities for choice and the option to decline.
 It became a much more fluid conversation and the team were able to respond to her needs and choices more effectively.